Gurpreets11/carousel_flutter/README.md

 # carousel_fapp

-A new Flutter project to display carousel view
+A new Flutter project to display carousel view.

+The CarouselView present a scrollable list of items, each of which can dynamically change size based on the chosen layout.

 ## Getting Started